mahavedalla/mahavedalla/docs/questions/ditthi/What is right view 1d8e99d09112819d8f2fe55df273501b.md

-# What is right view?
+Question: What is right view?
 Answer in Brief: -
  Category: Diṭṭhi
 Sutta References: MN 117